 Not only was he more willing to listen to his employees, but he was described as someone who seemed to relish other people’s ideas.
 Research indicated that employees are likely to discount their narcissistic leaders’ more abrasive qualities when those leaders take the time to actively listen to their suggestions.

-This sounds to me as the ultimate proof!
+This sounds to me like the ultimate proof!

 So, here you have it once again, please take heed and make your own life a lot easier as well.